davepeyton/whack-yoda/README.md

 # Creation Process <br>
-### *After alot consideration I decided to create a game as my 2nd milestone project.
-The "whack a mole" game in particular is one of my favorate games to play.
-So I was eager to build one myself using html to get some structure on the game.
-Css for the styling and JS for the functionality of the game*.
+### *After alot of consideration I decided to create a game as my 2nd milestone project.
+The "whack a mole" game in particular is one of my favorate games.
+So I was eager to build one myself.
+Using html I managed to get some structure on the game.
+With Css I was able to style th elook of the game and change backgrounds.
+I used JS mainly for the functionality of the game*.
 <br>